pranjalnehete02/zomato_master_project/README.md

      backend.
 By using Axios it’s easy to send asynchronous HTTP request to REST endpoints and perform CRUD operations.
 The Axios library can be used in your plain JavaScript application or can be used together with more advanced frameworks

+   Frontend:

+      1.react:
+        React is a JavaScript library for creating user interfaces.

+      2.tailwind:
+        CSS FrameWork

+      3.react-icons:
+        Include popular icons in your React projects easily with react-icons, which utilizes ES6 imports that allows you to include only the icons that your project is using.

+      4.classnames:
+        A simple JavaScript utility for conditionally joining classNames together.

+      5.react-slick
+        React slick is a carousel component built with React.
+It is a react port of slick carousel

+      6.react-slick-carousal:
+        React Slick provides a carousel component for React applications.
+It is a port of the popular Slick jQuery plugin.
+Using this library we can easily add a carousel to a React application.

+      7.react-rating-stars-component:
+        A simple react component for adding a star rating to your project.

+      8.react-leaflet:
+        A leaflet is a small sheet of printed paper that puts across a short message clearly and concisely.
+Businesses use leaflets to advertise their products and services.
+They're often also used to let people know about new stores, special offers and events.

+      9.@headlessui/react:
+         set of completely unstyled, fully accessible UI components for React, designed to integrate beautifully with Tailwind
+         CSS.

+      10.react-simple-image-viewer:
+         Simple image viewer component for React.

+      11.react-redux:
+          Redux is a predictable state container designed to help you write JavaScript apps that behave consistently across
+          client, server, and native environments and are easy to test.
+While it's mostly used as a state management tool with
+           React, you can use it with any other JavaScript framework or library.

+      12.redux-thunk:
+         Redux Thunk is a middleware that allows you to call the action creators that return a function(thunk) which takes the store's dispatch method as the argument and which is afterwards used to dispatch the synchronous action after the API or side effects has been finished.

+      13.redux-logger:
+         Redux Thunk is middleware that allows you to return functions, rather than just actions, within Redux.
+This allows for delayed actions, including working with promises.
+         One of the main use cases for this middleware is for handling actions that might not be synchronous, for example, using axios to send a GET request.
+Redux Thunk allows us to dispatch those actions asynchronously and resolve each promise that gets returned.

+      14.razorpay:
+         Razorpay is the only converged payments solution company in India that allows your business to accept, process, and disburse payments via its product suite.
+With Razorpay, you have access to all payment modes, including credit and debit cards, UPI, and popular mobile wallets.